-Section 2: TERMS
+Section 2: TERMS:

-This Agreement shall commence on January 1, 2018 and continue through December 31, 2018, unless extended or terminated as provided herein.
+This Agreement shall commence on January 1, 2020 and continue through December 31, 2020, unless terminated as provided herein.
+The agreement may be extended beyond December 31, 2020, upon mutual written consent of the District and the Contractor.

-Section 3: SCOPE OF AGREEMENT
+Section 3: SCOPE OF AGREEMENT:

-Contractor will provide Public Health Nurse services for NFP Supervisor Role and will meet obligations as contained in the Statement of Work, hereto attached and hereinafter referred to as Exhibit A.
+Contractor will provide Public Health Nurse services for NFP Supervisor Role and will meet obligations as contained in Exhibit A, Statement of Work.

-Section 4: CONTRACT REPRESENTATIVES
+Section 4: CONTRACT REPRESENTATIVES:

-District and Contractor will each have a contract representative responsible for administration of the Agreement on behalf of that party.
+District and Contractor will each have a contract representative who will have responsibility to administer the contract for that party.
 A party may change its representative upon providing written notice to the other party.
-The Parties' representatives are as follows:
+The parties' representatives are as follows:

-Kitsap Public Health District Contract Representative Yolanda Fong, Assistant Community Health Director 345 6th Street, Suite 300 Bremerton, WA 98337 (360) 728-2275
+Kitsap Public Health District Contract Representative

+Yolanda Fong, Community Health Director 345 6th Street, Suite 300 Bremerton, WA 98337 (360) 728-2275

-Contractor's Contract Representative Vicki Kirkpatrick, Director Jefferson County Public Health 615 Sheridan St. Port Townsend, WA 98368 (360) 385-9400
+Contractor's Contract Representative

+Vicki Kirkpatrick, Director Jefferson County Public Health 615 Sheridan St. Port Townsend, WA 98368 (360) 385-9400

-Section 5: COMPENSATION
+Section 5: COMPENSATION: